Industry Insights

 LigoLab was founded in 2006 to address these challenges with an unwavering commitment to innovation and customer partnership.
 This focus emerged from the founders' experiences in scaling a successful lab, which eventually became the largest privately held lab in California.

-They launched LigoLab as a customer-funded venture, allowing the company to prioritize client needs over shareholder interests.
+They launched LigoLab as a customer-funded venture, allowing the LIS company to prioritize client needs over shareholder interests.
 This unconventional approach gave LigoLab the flexibility to innovate continuously without external investor pressures.

 Learn More: Shaping the Future of Clinical Labs & Pathology Groups